PuzzleFusion: Unleashing the Power of Diffusion Models for Spatial Puzzle Solving: Experimental Results and Discussions

-A popular approach to indoor Extreme Structure-from-Motion is to align door detections/annotations to enumerate arrangement candidates~\cite{zillow_,amin}.
-Such approaches are susceptible to errors in the door information.
-Our approach trains a network to infer the room arrangements instead of using heuristics to enumerate them, and is robust to input errors such as missing doors or incorrect room type annotations, which often happen in real world applications.
-To demonstrate the robustness of our approach, we remove the room type and the door information during training and or testing, and measure the performance drops in Table~\ref{table:door}.
-While the performance does drop, the effects are marginal.
-Our numbers are still much better than TransVector without any data corruption (MPE=$53.11$ and GED=$6.41$ in Table~\ref{table:main}), which was the only competing method capable of handling this most challenging setting.
-See supplementary for the same experiment on RPLAN dataset.
+A popular approach in the RLA literature is to align door detections/annotations to enumerate arrangement candidates~\cite{zillow,amin}.
+Our approach directly learns to infer the arrangement without relying on such ``hard'' heuristics.
+To further demonstrate the power of our approach, we remove or alter the room type and the door information during training and testing, where the current state-of-the-art methods~\cite{zillow,amin} completely fail.
+Table~\ref{table:door} shows some performance drop, but the effects are marginal.
+Our numbers are still much better than TransVector with the full information (MPE=$53.11$ and GED=$6.41$ in Table~\ref{table:main}), the only competing method capable of handling this most challenging setting.
+To evaluate the capacity of our network to handle overlaps, we conducted an experiment.
+In this experiment, we augmented our train/test dataset by randomly selecting up to two rooms per house.
+For each selected room, we employed one of the following strategies: 1) Duplicating the room with the ground truth (GT) room types.
+2) Duplicating the room with random room types.
+3) Enlarging the room by 20$\%$ to create partial overlaps.
+The dataset used for this experiment is Full MagicPlan dataset.
+Our evaluation metrics, MPE/GED, resulted in 48.3/3.9, respectively.
+Please also see the supplementary document and the video for more results, more visualizations, and animations of the denoising process.